veerendra2/wifi-deauth-attack/README.md

 We can run in 2 ways:
 * `sudo python deauth.py`

-   It will automatically creates `mon0` with `airmon-ng start wlan0`(it wont create, if already exists) and sniffs the wifi  singal on that interface.
+   It will automatically creates `mon0` with `airmon-ng start wlan0`(it wont create, if already exists) and sniffs the wifi  signal on that interface.
 After few seconds, it will displays the `SSID` and its `MAC` to choose.
 * `sudo python deauth.py -m XX:YY:AA:XX:YY:AA`

    MAC address as command line argument.
 In this case, there is no need to sniff wifi.